algosup/2023-2024-project-3-virtual-processor-team-7/documents/functional/functionalSpecifications.md

 - Implement a C language program capable of reading a text file containing programs written in the defined assembly-like language.
 - Validate the syntax of assembly-like programs to guarantee their semantic validity.
 - Set up virtual system calls to display text in a virtual terminal, enabling visualization of assembly-like code execution.
-- Integrate debugging functions, such as display of register contents, to facilitate the development and verification of assembly-like code.
+- Integrate debugging functions, such as the display of register contents, to facilitate the development and verification of assembly-like code.

 #### ➭ Scope